catdog1181074/chaingekas/README.md

 We begin with 4 Chainge-linked wallets:
 - 🟠 `qqwvnk...` (Root wallet)
 - 🟠 3 other wallets labeled on kas.fyi
-- ❌ The previously so-called “Vault” wallet is excluded due to weak linkage (only ~26% of inflow from Chainge)
+- 🟠 The previously so-called “Vault” wallet (kaspa:qq9zagcza4jt76eev9jl5z0nqhe0thcu7js8larktj4sle7lvgnw7sfcewlty) is included again.
+While it has weak linkage (only ~26% of inflow from other Chainge marked wallets on kas.fyi), users have confirmed bridging transactions involved this wallet AFTER Jan 27 2024.
+This is when the Root wallet transferred ~57M Kaspa to the vault.

 We recursively trace wallet inflows up to **4 hops deep**, forming a funding graph from Chainge to any recipient wallet.